-Stanley Greenthal is an internationally acclaimed songwriter and instrumentalist who stretches musical borders from Scotland, Ireland, Brittany, Greece, and the Balkans.
+Stanley Greenthal is an internationally acclaimed songwriter and instrumentalist, who stretches musical borders from Scotland, Ireland and Brittany to Greece and the Balkans.
 He sings and plays guitar, bouzouki, laouto and lavta (Greek and Turkish lutes).
-Sing Out! magazine described his latest recording, First Song, as a fascinating voyage to the highlands of Scotland, the Breton lands and the islands of the Mediterranean.
+With five recordings to his credit, Sing Out! magazine described his latest, First Song, as "a fascinating voyage to the highlands of Scotland, the Breton lands and the islands of the Mediterranean."

-Christos Govetas sings and plays clarinet, oud, and bouzouki, and regularly performs with his group Dromeno (www.dromeno.com) in Seattle and across the U.S. and Canada.
-Christos and his wife Ruth Hunter are winners of the 2017 Gordon Ekvall Tracie Memorial Award in recognition of their excellence in ethnic performance and significant contributions to traditional cultural arts.
-Govetas has recorded and performed with Bill Frisells group, The Intercontinentals.
+Christos Govetas has performed extensively in the U.S., Canada and Greece.
+He sings and plays clarinet, oud and bouzouki and performs regularly with his group Dromeno in Seattle, and across the U.S. and Canada.
+Christos and his wife Ruth Hunter are winners of the 2017 Gordon Ekvall Tracie Memorial Award in recognition of their excellence in ethnic performance and significant contributions to the presentation of the traditional cultural arts.
+He also has recorded and performed with Bill Frisells group, The Intercontinentals.

-Kip Greenthal sings harmony, plays the ancient bowed psaltry, as well as percussion.
-With SeaMuse, Kip also adds compelling spoken word pieces set to musical accompaniment.
+Kip Greenthal sings harmony vocals, plays a variety of percussion instruments, and plays the ancient bowed psaltry.
+Kip also adds poetry set to musical accompaniment.

-Kim Goldov plays 5-string violin, double bass, and soprano glockenspiel.
-Kim has performed on glockenspiel and xylophone since his early years in his neighborhood Orff ensemble.
-More recently he performed in the Radost Folk Ensemble, Freylakh Klezmer Band, Yeni Ses (Turkish traditional and modern folk), and the Bucharest Drinking Team.
+Kim Goldov plays 5-string violin, double bass and soprano glockenspiel.
+Kim has performed in a variety of groups, including the Radost Folk Ensemble, Freylakh Klezmer Band, Yeni Ses (Turkish traditional and modern folk), and the Bucharest Drinking Team.

 1314 Harris Ave